 The control of the IaaS layer is as follows:

-• The consumer has control over the Virtual Machines' implementation and maintenance.
+- The consumer has control over the implementation and maintenance of virtual machines.

-• The consumer has a choice of already installed VM machines with pre-installed Operating systems.
+- The consumer has a choice of VM machines that have already been installed with pre-installed operating systems.

-• It has the ability to scale resources based on the usage of users.
+- It has the ability to scale resources based on user usage.

-You can learn in-depth about these layers when you go for AWS certification Cloud Practitioner course.
+You can learn in-depth about these layers when you go for the AWS certification Cloud Practitioner course.

 Types of Cloud Computing Reference Model